OPRAmachine/opramachine-docs/content/Policies and Procedures/content-removal.md

 lastmodifieremail = "gr@gavinrozzi.com"
 +++

-The OPRAmachine site administration will endeavor to remove site content in legitimate instances where private identifying information , such as social security numbers and dates of birth,
+The OPRAmachine site administration will endeavor to remove site content in legitimate instances where private identifying information , such as social security numbers and dates of birth.
+Generally, we will require a showing of material and substantial harm to an individual that would come as a result of the continued publication of information on OPRAmachine.

-Remove of content is an extraordinary remedy.
-The OPRAmachine site administration intends for the site to further governmental transparency and openness.
+Removal of content from the publicly visible website and database of request is an extraordinary remedy that will only be deployed on a case by case basis based upon the totality of the circumstances and any mitigating factors - not solely along bright line criteria.
+Site administration intends for OPRAmachine to further governmental transparency and openness.
 We believe that the transparency provided by the site, including the publication of request and responses provides a public service.
 We will therefore only remove content when exceedingly persuasive justification is provided that the content's publication will directly and substantially injure a private citizen.

 # Types of Content Subject To Removal